Embird Embroidery Software

 Fig. 7

-You should achieve objects that are complementary to above yellow objects.
-Change their color to red by dragging the red color from palette to selected objects.
+You should achieve objects that are complementary to the yellow objects created above.
+Change their color to red by dragging the red color from the palette to the selected objects.
 Now you should erase the original ring and mask objects, because they are still in the background.
-They were only temporary objects and we do not need them anymore.
+They were only temporary objects, and we do not need them anymore.

 Result

-Resulting design has overlays between adjanced different color areas.
+The resulting design has overlays between adjacent areas of different colors.

 Complete design composed from parts created with mask